panthistle/bps-enum/README.md

-### Fully commented and reusable blender python scripts: Three examples of using the Enumerator Property in Blender 3.3
+### Fully commented and reusable blender python scripts: Three examples of using the Enum Property

 Example 1: sync two enumerator properties with get/set callbacks
 Example 2: control the number of custom-list-items to display